zimmski/tavor/README.md

 ### Command: <code>reduce</code>

 The <code>reduce</code> command applies delta-debugging to a given input according to the given format file.
 The reduction generates reduced generations of the original input which have to be tested either by the user or a program.
+Every generation has to correspond to the given format file which implies that the original input has to be valid too.
+This is checked using the same mechanisms as used by the <code>validate</code> command.

 By default the reduction generation is printed to STDOUT and feedback is given through STDIN.

 ```bash
 tavor --format-file file.tavor reduce --input-file file.input